-Contact Methods: Blackboard Learn Messaging (preferred) or gvolkov@trcc.commet.edu (emergency only) for private (student to instructors) communications.
+Contact Methods: Blackboard Learn Messaging (highly preferred) or gvolkov@threerivers.edu (emergency only) for very private (student to instructor) communications.

 Online Discussions: will be available for all learning topics - this is an important class communication method that should be extensively used.
+Even though this is not an online course, online communication and pedagogy methods will be generally utilized.